 Some radiologists and radiology residents just need other outlets for their talents and to find a different path.
-And, in truth, the potential for any radiology resident to have a career outside the confines of typical radiology practice that pays well and is intellectually rewarding is almost endless.
+And, in truth, intellectually rewarding and high paying job opportunities for radiology residents are almost endless.
 Just remember, it is not an easy journey to get to the promised land of the alternative career opportunity.
-People that decide to take these alternative pathways may burn the proverbial “midnight oil” and take years to become an expert in an alternative career and become the top of their prospective field.
-But, if you are interested in seeking these possibilities, you have come to the right post!!!
+People that decide to take these alternative pathways may burn the proverbial “midnight oil”.
+And, it can take years to become an expert in an alternative career.
+But, if you take an interest in seeking these possibilities, you have come to the right post!!!

-Also, there are some radiologists that merely want to supplement their income from other sources in another area they may have interests.
+Also, some radiologists merely want to supplement their income from other sources in another area they may have interests.
 We will certainly discuss some of those possibilities as well.

 So, I am first going to address where to look for these opportunities.
 And, in the second half, we will address the opportunities themselves, both the full-time career pathways and the supplemental income pathways.